Rule Change: Completed

 - that the customer can request historical billing data and/or energy consumption data, from the retailer.

 On 26 April 2018 the AEMC published a consultation paper setting out the issues raised by the rule change request.
-18 submissions were received on the consultation paper.
+18 submissions were received on the consultation paper and can be found below.